 This exercise builds stability of your lower legs and is a great way to strengthen your arches which can prevent shin splints in the first place.
 It can be a frustrating exercise at first but this exercise boosts strength of your feet, ankle and calves.
 You need exercise bands or towels for this exercise.
 As with other exercises mentioned above, stand with feet hip width apart.
 Pull the towel towards you with your toes.
 Curl them under toward the arch of your foot and try to slowly pull the towel towards you.
 Using your toe grip strength will help improve your arch strength (and therefore arch support will also be increased) and help reduce the risk of shin splints.

 Shin Splints Guide and Additional Tips:

 - Tape your shin splints properly.
 If you are not familiar as to how you can tape them, you can ask your trainer or physical therapist to help you out.

 - Wear compression calf sleeves to help your legs properly compressed to promote recovery of muscles after running.

 - Copper-infused compression sleeves can also be beneficial to help in the overall compression of the leg and feet.

-These exercises can make a difference in preventing shin splints for runners.
-Strengthening your legs and building momentum for running can spell the difference in making your legs healthier and make you run better.
+These exercises can make a difference in preventing shin splints for runners and other athletes.
+Strengthening and stretching your legs and building momentum for running can spell the difference in making your legs healthier and help you run better.